Emon Saha

 Emon Saha is a Bangladeshi composer, musician and singer.
 He earned 7 Bangladesh National Film Awards for his music composition and direction in the films Chandragrohon (2008), Kusum Kusum Prem (2011), Ghetuputra Komola (2012), Pita (2012), Meyeti Ekhon Kothay Jabe (2016), Jannat (2018), and his directorial debut film is Silence: A Musical Journey (2025).

 Early life

 Emon Saha was born on October 16 in Dhaka.
 He is the son of the Bangladesh National Film Award winning musician Satya Saha, and his mother's name is Ramola Saha.
+Emon Saha’s ancestral home is the Nandirhat Zamindar Bari, located in the Nandirhat area of Uttar Fateyabad under Hathazari Thana, Chattogram.
 He first took his Hindustani Classical Sangeet training from Satindra Nath Halder.
 He also learned from his father and Academy Award-winning music composer A.R.
 Rahman's KM Music Conservatory.